In this blog, we will see about .Net Framework vs .NET Core vs .Net 5.

 Select .Net Standard for creating a class library project which targets .NET standard.

-If you want to develop application in previous versions of .NET framework or to develop a traditional ASP.Net Web Form application then select Web->Previous Versions
+If you want to develop an application in previous versions of .NET framework or to develop a traditional ASP.Net Web Form application then select Web-> Previous Versions

 For developing modern Web applications, we have 2 options.

-Click on Web from left side and you will see –
+Click on Web from the left side and you will see –

 ASP.Net Core Web Application and ASP.NET Web Application (.NET Standard)